bradsk88/firefly-iii-chrome-extension-hub/PRIVACY.md

 **4. Changes to Privacy Policy**

-- Any updates to this Privacy Policy will be communicated to users within the extension interface.
+- The privacy policy is subject to change without notice

 **5. Contact Information**